Grime Doesn’t Pay

 ‘Are you sure,’ asked Suds.

-‘Hang on, you hold this and I’ll try the other arm,’ he said, handing Suds the detached arm he’d just been feeling.
+‘Hang on, you hold this arm and I’ll try the other one,’ he said, handing Suds the detached limb he’d just been feeling.

 ‘We’ve got a pulse!’ cried Flush as he felt the man’s other arm.
 ‘He’s still alive!’

 ‘Hello!
 Mister, can you hear me?’ asked Flush, tapping his cheek and shaking him gently.

 ‘Wait a minute, he’s a science guy,’ said Flush, before shouting, ‘The theory of evolution has just been proven wrong!’

 The man suddenly shot up with a startled gasp.
 He looked up at the two heroes that stood before him and muttered something in a panicked mumble.